scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 Even when a version combination isn't listed as supported, most features may still work.
 (But Scala 2.12+ definitely doesn't work at all on JDK 6 or 7.)

 In general, Scala works on JDK 11+, including GraalVM, but it might not take advantage of features that were added after JDK 8.
-See[below](#jdk-11-compatibility-notes).
+See [below](#jdk-11-compatibility-notes).

 Lightbend offers [commercial support](https://www.lightbend.com/lightbend-platform-subscription) for Scala.
 The linked page includes contact information for inquiring about supported and recommended versions.